 Grows naturally and is productive in moderately humid subtropical and tropical mid- to high-elevation climates, generally frost-free areas with annual lows of 9 to 20°C, annual highs of 19 to 32°C, annual rainfall of 800 to 2200 mm and a dry season of 6 months or less.

-Stevia can also be grown with irrigation in areas with low rainfall and a long dry season and is cultivated with irrigation in the Indian states of Gujarat and Punjab, in areas with annual rainfall of less than 1000 mm and a dry season of up to 8 months.
+Stevia can also be grown with irrigation in areas with low rainfall and a long dry season, and is cultivated with irrigation in the Indian states of Gujarat and Punjab, where annual rainfall is less than 1000 mm and the dry season lasts up to 8 months.

-Planting is done in subtropical regions in spring to early summer and in tropical regions when there is sufficient soil moisture.
+Planting is done in subtropical regions in spring and early summer, and in tropical regions when soil moisture is sufficient.
 It is also well suited for growing in a container.

 Performs best on rich, moist, free-draining loam and sand soils of a moderately acid to neutral nature, generally with a pH of 6.0 to 7.5, and on sites with full to partial sun exposure.
 It has poor tolerance to drought.